 Inventory turnover is the rate at which you keep and use your inventory after you have purchased it.
 You might not think that this number is important, but inventory can sometimes hide problems within the business that you wouldn’t otherwise see.
 By looking at metrics like this while cash flow planning, you can know whether you should be buying more or less inventory at a time and what effect this will have on your profitability.

 3. Cost of sales

-While revenue is a vital number to know, cost of sales is even more critical.
+While revenue is a vital number to know, the cost of sales is even more critical.
 Why?
-Because if making those sales cost you more than the money you brought in from them, you are actually making a loss and are heading for some major cash-flow problems.
+Because if making those sales costs you more than the money you brought in from them, you are actually making a loss and are heading for some major cash flow problems.